xguitart/sato-tate/README.md

 40.sage --> Check of the entry for M = Q(\sqrt{-40}) or Table 3

+40_bis.sage --> Check of the entry for M = Q(\sqrt{-40}) or Table 3, using the nicer model of E suggested by the referee and that appears in the revised version of the article

 embedding_problem.m --> checking Lemma 3.23

 list_of_Ks.sage --> check the Base change constructions of Section 4.2